 5. Measure & Optimize

-Determine key metrics such as clicks, impressions, and click-through-rate (CTR) based on the objective you have set for your campaign.
-When driving leads and conversions, you wold want to look at how many people completed a desired action such as an email signup, download or purchase.
+Determine key metrics such as clicks, impressions, and click-through rate (CTR) based on the objective you have set for your campaign.
+When driving leads and conversions, you would want to look at how many people completed a desired action such as an email signup, download, or purchase.
 Important metrics to consider are:

 Conversions: The number of times a user took an action after seeing or clicking on your ad.
 This metric is only used for campaigns with conversion tracking set up.

 Conversion rate: How often your ads result in conversions on your website.